 In addition, the expected expenses during the first three months of operation are considered an investment: tax charges, rent, conditioning of the premises, etc.

 2.- DOES IT NEED TO JUSTIFY THE INVESTMENT OF THE SINGLE PAYMENT MONEY?
 DO I HAVE TO RETURN IT IF I DO NOT JUSTIFY IT?

 Once you have received the amount of the capitalization, within a month you must start the activity and deliver the documentation that justifies that you have invested the money in said activity.
 You must allocate the amount you have received to the planned activity, according to what appears in the project report that is part of the file.

 In the event that the activity that you have started is different from the one that was included in the application and report, but conforms to the provisions of the applicable regulations, you must submit a new report and the complementary documentation that is necessary and that indicates the Public State Employment Service (SEPE).

 There can be three possibilities:

-1.- That the new activity meets the legal requirements, the project is considered viable and the amount required for its start-up is adjusted to that initially granted.
+1.- That the new activity meets the legal requirements, the project is considered viable and the amount required for its start-up is in line with the amount initially granted.
 In this case, the recognized right is maintained.

 3.- That you do not meet the legal requirements, nor is the new project considered viable.
-In this case, the State Public Employment Service will proceed to claim all the amount paid as a single payment.
+In this case, the State Public Employment Service will proceed to reclaim the entire amount paid as a lump sum.